 Spanish for Community has three models for projects and events:

-- Course-based projects and events aligned with specific curriculum content and learning outcomes (Experiential and Service-learning course-based and service learning component-option)
+- Course-based projects and events aligned with specific curriculum content and learning outcomes (Experiential and Community Engaged Service-Learning course-based and Service Learning component-option)

 - Cross-courses based projects and events (involving more than one course) also aligned with shared objectives and transversal content.

-- Independent projects and community events (these projects are run by students volunteers and are related but not integrated to any particular course).
+- Independent projects and community events (these projects are run by Faculty, students, or volunteers and are related but not integrated to any particular course).